 As I mentioned in my previous BLOGs, Motorola focuses in their priority 1 — RX/TX; so, the older Motorolas sound as good as the new Motorolas — of course, notwithstanding, new technology of sound quality in the newer Motorolas.

-The other nice features are the ignition bypass and the horn alert.
-Now, the horn-alert is mainly for public safety personnel (e.g., cops), so, I won’t need that, but it’s nice to have in the event I want it hooked up — like I mentioned, my Motorola XPR 5550e will be primarily used for social HAM ops, so I have no need to have my horn alert me of anything going on.
+There is also a ignition bypass and the horn alert.
+The horn-alert is mainly for public safety personnel (e.g., cops), so, I won’t need that, but it’s nice to have in the event I want it hooked up.

 Like my Motorola XPR 7750e (UHF) and my Motorola XPR 7550 (VHF), my Motorola XPR 5550e (UHF) and my Motorola XPR 5550 (VHF) has roaming.
 The roaming is a DMR feature, and it works great.
 I set the RSSI level, and the my Motorola XPR 5550e will connect to the strongest repeater signal in my vicinity.

-The other think I like is the GPS…it quickly locks on, and it is accurate to the spot — to the spot — not a mile or so away from me — locks in to my exact spot.
+I like the GPS…it quickly locks on, and it is accurate to the spot — to the spot — not a mile or so away from me — locks in to my exact spot.

 So, if you’re interested in a 100% reliable analog/DMR transceiver, which is also durable, and high-quality for your social or volunteer mission-critical activities, check out the Motorola XPR 5550e.
 You won’t be disappointed.